nolanyee/data-science-portfolio/literary-pattern-analyzer/README.md

 ### Word Intentionality Plot
 Word intentionality (i.e. word density) is defined here as the probability of observing a certain frequency of a word (or higher frequency) by chance, given the overall frequency in the text.
 It is a similar concept to td-idf except it is calculated using the binomial distribution.
 The instance of a word is considered a "success" and any other word is considered "failure."
 The frequency of the word in the text is the probability of a success.
 The number of trials is the number of words in a verse.
 Then binomial distribution is used to calculate the probability given the above parameters.

 The user can choose which words to analyze in which book.
-Alternatively the user can choose a book and any words occurring more than a threshold number of times in that book will be analyzed.
+Alternatively the user can choose a book, and any words occurring more than a threshold number of times in that book will be analyzed.
 The window parameter can be used to analyze the density over a larger window (many verses instead of just one).
 This can reduce noise.

 <img src="images/LiteraryFig8.png" width ="900">